MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 #       Create & Test a Logistic Regression Model        #
 ##########################################################

-# Load mrsdeploy package on R Server
+# For R Server 9.0.1, load mrsdeploy package on R Server
 library(mrsdeploy)

 # Use logistic regression equation of vehicle transmission